 The discipline that deals with all things linked to coats of arms is called heraldry, after its earliest practitioners – heralds.
 These historical state officials were tasked with overseeing the observance of knightly customs.
-Over the centuries, the traditions around coats of arms grew ever richer, giving rise to immensely elaborate graphic signs, but still the basics of heraldry remained surprisingly close to its origin.
+Over the centuries, the traditions around coats of arms grew ever richer, giving rise to immensely elaborate graphic signs.
+Still, the basics of heraldry remained surprisingly close to its origin.

-Generally, in coats of arms the shield serves as a background and often comes in one of the seven colours mainly used to compose coats of arms: blue, red, green, purple, black, silver (often substituted with white) and golden (often substituted with yellow).
-These colours are also used to create the emblems, which can show a great variety of objects, from geometrical shapes, holy crosses, human figures to plants, animals, weapons, musical instruments and more.
+Generally, in coats of arms the shield serves as a background and often comes in one of the seven colours mainly used to compose coats of arms: blue, red, green, purple, black, silver (often substituted with white) and gold (often substituted with yellow).
+These colours are also used to create the emblems, which can show a great variety of objects, from geometrical shapes, holy crosses and human figures to plants, animals, weapons, musical instruments and more.

-Both the colours and emblems have symbolic meanings that can be decoded by one privy to the so-called ‘hermetic language of heraldry’.
+Both the colours and the emblems have symbolic meanings that can be decoded by one privy to the so-called ‘hermetic language of heraldry’.
 For example, the colour silver is associated with such things as honesty, peace or the moon whereas the image of a lion evokes courage and strength.
-Due to the complexity of, amongst others, this language, the noted French writer Victor Hugo called coats of arms the ‘hieroglyphs of feudalism’.
-However, the symbolic sphere of coats of arms isn’t very precise unlike some of the meanings carried by the ancient Egyptian pictographs.
+Due to the complexity of this language, the noted French writer Victor Hugo called coats of arms the ‘hieroglyphs of feudalism’.
+However, the symbolic sphere of coats of arms isn’t very precise, unlike some of the meanings carried by ancient Egyptian pictographs.

 Some coats of arms include more than one emblem, for example, to convey the ancestry of its owner.
-An example of a heavily embellished coat of arms is the sign of the Polish Światopełk-Czetwertyński dukes, who traces their lineage back to the Rurikids, the well-known Rus dynasty that emerged in the 10th century.
+An example of a heavily embellished coat of arms is the sign of the Polish Światopełk-Czetwertyński dukes, who trace their lineage back to the Rurikids – the well-known Rus dynasty that emerged in the 10th century.
 This mark contains many of the elements listed above.

-Over 300 families, including the Arciszewskis, Ostrowskis and Stanowskis used this sign which shows a maiden riding on a bear.
+More than 300 families, including the Arciszewskis, Ostrowskis and Stanowskis, used this sign, which shows a maiden riding on a bear.
 The noted Polish writer Julian Ursyn Niemcewicz was entitled to it as well.
 So as you can see, in Poland, unlike in other countries, a given coat of arms wasn’t restricted to identifying just the one family.
-The various families that shared a single mark (often related, even if distantly) could very well have different surnames – and to make things more complicated the sign itself often had a name or, in some cases, a many different names.
+The various families that shared a single mark (often related, even if distantly) could very well have different surnames – and to make things more complicated, the sign itself often had a name or, in some cases, many different names.